oliverstrange/unity-game-group-project/README.md

 ## Team members

-This game was made by 'Group B' for our software engineering management module at the University of Nottingham.
+This game was made by 'Group B' for our 'Software Engineering Management' module (comp4024) at the University of Nottingham.

 The team consisted of six members:

-Oliver Strange
+- Oliver Strange
-Conrad (Pak Mok)
+- Conrad (Pak Mok)
-Ibrahim Atomanson
+- Ibrahim Atomanson
-Rebecca Wallis Downham
+- Rebecca Wallis Downham
-Ragnar (Feiyang Chai)
+- Ragnar (Feiyang Chai)
-Gabriel Cowan
+- Gabriel Cowan

 ## Unity engine